-- Community Interest Companies (CICs): 14,396 are registered in England and Wales.
-CICs are fully registered and annual reports are produced on the size of the sub-sector which is broken down by UK nations and English regions.9 - Cooperatives and Societies: a register is available which lists 30,735 organisations however a minority are active.
-20,955 are recorded as 'deregistered'.
+- Community Interest Companies (CICs): 22,122 are registered in England and Wales.
+CICs are fully registered and annual reports are produced on the size of the sub-sector which is broken down by UK nations and English regions.9 - Cooperatives and Societies: a register is available which lists 30,735 organisations - however a minority are active.
+20,955 are recorded as 'de-registered'.
 Others are listed as under a 'cancellation notice' 'dissolving', 'in administration', 'in liquidation' 'in receivership', 'transferred engagements' or 'winding up'.
-Collectively they total 254 organisations on the register.10
+Collectively they total 424 organisations on the register.10

-Currently there are 9,245 active organisations on the register (excluding 27 'amalgamated' organisations.
-A number of societies cannot properly be described as Third Sector organisations because they are established to serve the financial interests of their members.
-These include 'benevolent societies', 'building societies', friendly societies', 'loan societies', 'superannuation societies', 'working men's clubs'.
+Currently there are 8,651 active organisations in the TSTS dataset taken from the register (excluding amalgamated' organisations).
+A number of societies cannot all be included as Third Sector organisations because they are established to serve the financial interests of their members.
+These include 'benevolent societies', 'building societies', friendly societies', 'loan societies', 'superannuation societies' and 'working men's clubs'.